 We recognize the essential role parents and families play in helping young and adult patients live with their congenital heart disease.
 Our center incorporates medical and surgical practices to provide seamless care to patients and open communication with their families.

-U.S. News & World Report has ranked the UF Health Shands Children’s Hospital among the Top 15 pediatric cardiology and heart surgery programs in the country and Top in the state of Florida.
+U.S. News and World Report has ranked the UF Health Shands Children's Hospital among the Top 15 pediatric cardiology and heart surgery programs in the country and Top in the state of Florida.

 A nationally and internationally recognized Center of Excellence for providing state-of-the-art care to pediatric and adult patients who have congenital heart disease, acquired heart disease and heart failure, the UF Health Congenital Heart Center provides multi-specialty care through one simple point of access.

 We bring together expertise in the areas of:

 - Pediatric cardiology and cardiovascular surgery for newborns through adults, for congenital cardiac abnormalities of all complexities, including single-ventricle defects and valve repair/replacement

 - Pediatric and adult congenital and acquired heart disease